 I’ve heard this sentiment tumble out of teachers’ mouths many, many times as they consider career change.
 It’s a desperate plea for alternatives to a career that isn’t really working for you anymore, and it’s full of doubts about whether you qualify for anything other than classroom teaching.

 I’m here to tell you that you actually do have options.
 I’ve got proof!
-(If you’re wondering why it’s hard to believe in or imagine that you have choices, read this blog post: You might feel stuck, dear teacher.)
+(If you’re wondering why it’s hard to believe in or imagine that you have choices, I explained here: You might feel stuck, dear teacher.)

 10 Real-life Career Transitions by Former Teachers